 When you’re cleaning up your space, reclaiming your closet, and clearing out junk take a look at the items you’re discarding.
 Think about if they would have any use or value to somebody else.

 If your items do hold some value, think about how to turn your trash into cash before you toss out those unwanted items.
-You may be surprised at just how much you money you can make.
+You may be surprised at just how much money you can make.